The Absolute Best Things to Do in Spicy Chongqing

 Route: Take line 1 and get off at Ciqikou Station.

 Visiting Chongqing wouldn't be complete if you didn't step foot in the bustling, spice-laden pedestrian streets of Ciqikou.
 Called "Porcelain Port," Ciqikou was a bustling port located on the Jialing River during China's Ming Dynasty and is by far one of the best things to do in Chongqing.
-Now mostly a replicate of what used to be, Ciqikou predominately serves tourists.
+Now mostly a replica of what it used to be, Ciqikou predominately serves tourists.
 You can find house-made noodles, spices and snacks, along with plenty of street food and bars.
 There's also an old temple you can visit - no entry fee, but a small donation is expected.

 Chongqing University Town: Daxuecheng